cloud-native-microservices/user-svc-micronaut-ords/README.md

 ### ORDS 'Auto' REST Enable

+Out of the box, Auto REST enabling a table will give you endpoints to perform the following actions:

+* GET (by ID)
+* GET (all - with pagination support)
+* POST (new record)
+* PUT (update record)
+* DELETE (by ID)

-REST enable the schema and the table:
+To REST enable the schema and the table:

 ```sql
 BEGIN